Luigi Albertini: Legacy

-Alberto Albertini wrote the first biography of his brother, which was published in Italian in 1945.
-Since 1965 Ottavio Brié, formerly of the political science facility at the University of Rome, has had access to Luigi Albertini's huge correspondence, which he has edited and published.
+The first biography of Luigi Albertini was authored in 1945 by his brother Alberto, which was published in Italian in 1945.
+Since 1965, Ottavio Barié, formerly of the political science facility at Rome's Catholic University of the Sacred Heart, has had access to Albertini's huge correspondence, which he has edited and published.
 He also researched and wrote a second biography, Luigi Albertini, which was published in Italian in 1972.